 Continuing professional development has included orchestral and choral conducting studies and masterclasses with Robert Houlihan, Alice Farnham, Volker Hempfling, and David Lawrence.
 In 2017 she served as a Conducting Fellow at Yale’s Norfolk Chamber Music Festival, under Simon Carrington.
 Amy studied vocal technique with Ghislaine Morgan, Catherine Redding, János Klézli and Áine nicGabhann.

 Amy was Chairperson of Kodály Ireland from 2018-2022, directing their annual summer course.
-She was appointed to the board of Sing Ireland in December 2022.
+She served on the board of Sing Ireland from 2022-2026.